Yale-BIM/f21-assignments/assignment-3/README.md

         return camera_info_msg
     ```

-    > Specific details about the fields of CameraInfo messages can be found
+    > Note: Specific details about the fields of CameraInfo messages can be found
      in its [message definition](http://docs.ros.org/api/sensor_msgs/html/msg/CameraInfo.html).

     **c.** Create a publisher for the CameraInfo messages in your node.